About

 Behind every data point is a person navigating the complexities of brain injury—relearning skills, grappling with memory challenges, and adapting to a changed sense of self.
 Understanding these human experiences guides me to design research that prioritizes the needs and experiences of patients and their families.
 My goal is to conduct research that not only expands our scientific understanding of TBI but also translates into tangible improvements in the lives of those affected.

-Healthy Equity and Inclusion
+Health Equity and Inclusion

 Underserved communities often face barriers to essential TBI care and rehabilitation, hindering recovery.
 My research explores how social determinants, including socioeconomic status and access to healthcare, impact recovery outcomes.
 By prioritizing diverse representation and amplifying marginalized voices, I aim to develop solutions that promote equitable and inclusive care for all individuals with TBI.